Netcentric/vault-upgrade-hook/README.md

 ### Configuration

-For a full list of configuration options and their descriptions please see the JavaDocs of biz.netcentric.vlt.upgrade.UpgradeInfo.
+For a full list of configuration options and their descriptions please see the JavaDocs of `biz.netcentric.vlt.upgrade.UpgradeInfo`.